Photographer Gauri Gill takes her desert journeys

 A graduate from Delhi College of Art (1992), Gill made her first trip to western Rajasthan in 1999.
 Little did she know that her quest to photograph India’s hinterlands would take her the world over.
 Her works have travelled to the prestigious Centre Pompidou in the exhibition “Memories from the Futures: Indian Modernities”, the seventh Moscow Biennale, as well as the Documenta 14 in Athens and Kassel, among others.

 Gill vividly remembers the incident that prompted her to embark on her ongoing desert archive “Notes from the Desert”.
-On a holiday to Jodhpur with her friends in 1999, she had seen a young girl student being beaten violently with a stick by a school teacher.
+On a holiday to a village near Jodhpur in 1999, she had seen a young girl student being beaten violently with a stick by a school teacher.
 Back in Delhi, she proposed an essay to a prominent news publication on “what it is like being a girl in a village school”, only to be dismissed due to the lack of a specific news peg.
 In the following years, Gill travelled across Rajasthan with a self-made map of government schools, including projects such as marushalas (desert schools), and other experimental schools.
 Some of her early photographs of drawings on school walls feature in the series “The Mark on the Wall”.
 As this desert archive has expanded, photographs from it feature in numerous other series conceived by Gill — in “Birth Series”, a midwife is seen delivering her granddaughter, in “Traces”, Gill documents burial sites in the desert.
 The world now knows Izmat, a single mother of two in Barmer, whom Gill has photographed many times since 1999, when she grabbed her by the arms and began to tell her about everything that was wrong with the place.
 “When I said I was from Delhi, she urged me to return and tell all of it to Sonia Gandhi — she believed every citizen of Delhi was in contact with Gandhi.
 She took my address and started to write me letters,” says Gill.
 The correspondence continues to this day, now in the form of texts and phone calls.

 True exposure to contemporary art and art history, for Gill, came during her years of a second graduation (1994) and post-graduation (2002), from Parsons School of Design/The New School and Stanford University, respectively.
 “At Stanford, the programme was not medium specific, but driven instead by ideas.
 I was a photographer, the rest of my class came from a fairly interdisciplinary background.
 One friend was painting murals as well as graffiti on the streets of San Francisco, for instance, another was working out farming and ecology concerns using intelligent design.
 Our peers were critical of who we were, and we would have long conversations about our work, essentially create our own programme.
 I studied gender, psychology and anthropology,” recalls Gill.
 When she returned from the US, she was already working on a series that documented Indian immigrants in the US, starting with her own friends and family and extending outwards into the community.
 These were later exhibited under the title “The Americans” — first displayed at Bose Pacia in Kolkata in 2008.
 “I decided to position it as a conversation with Robert Frank’s seminal work “The Americans”.
 He had his version of who was American, and this was mine,” Gill says.